top of page

 The existing application

-• BenefitExpress was created in 2018 with the current standards of the time.
+• BenefitExpress was created in 2014 with the current standards of the time.

 • It was previously developed by an external vendor that utilized custom code that lacked efficiency and slow performance.
-In addition, no efforts ere made to even attempt to make the application accessible or user friendly.
+In addition, no efforts were made to even attempt to make the application accessible or user friendly.
 The application was developed by developers and product owners with no input from user experience design.

 Start with a survey